uby2b/fixed-resizable-hybrid/README.md

     - You can set the height manually in the RuneLite settings.
 ### Features
 - **Fixed Mode Aesthetic**:
   - Aligns the UI elements (e.g., minimap, inventory, orbs) to mimic the layout of Fixed Mode.
   - Replaces backgrounds and sprites to match the classic Fixed Mode design.

 - **Automatic 16:9 Aspect Ratio Resizing**:
   - Optionally resizes the client to a 16:9 resolution for widescreen monitors.
   - Automatically calculates dimensions based on the client height.
 ---
 ## Future Plans
-- Adding more customizable config settings.
+- Increase compatibility with resource packs / interface styles
-  - For example, adding config options for user-specified aspect ratio resizing.
+- Improve functionality within cutscenes

 ---
 ## Known Compatability Issues
 It's highly unlikely that any plugins which reskin the game's interface will work.
 (E.g. Interface Styles or Resource Packs Plugin).